 On average in 2021, there were six applicants for every job vacancy1.
-Your CV is your chance to make a good first impression and stand out from other candidates who have applied for the role.
-We understand how difficult it can be to write your CV, so we have produced a Care Assistant CV Template for you to download to give you the best chance of your application progressing to the next stage.
+Therefore, your CV is your chance to make a good first impression and stand out from other candidates who’ve also applied for the role.
+We understand how difficult it can be to write your CV, so we’ve produced a Care Assistant CV template for you to download to give you the best chance of your application progressing to the next stage.

 If you want to skip the process of creating a CV, you can apply to join the Alina Homecare Team today by clicking the button below.
 We currently have a number of Care Assistant job openings in a number of locations.
 We offer competitive rates of pay as well as excellent training to develop your skills as a Care Assistant.